lord-dubious/understand.me/docs/development_guide/part6_pre_session_preparation_converged_path.md

 *   **Mermaid Diagram ID:** AJ (Main screen for synthesized insights), AK (Dynamic adaptation/drill-down views, possibly Modals or separate screens in a Stack).

 *   **Purpose:** (Remains the same)
-    *   This process might be orchestrated by Nodely, which gathers all inputs (Host description from 4.1, Participant perspectives from 5.4, including file analyses from Supabase/Google GenAI, potentially pre-processed by PicaOS) and feeds them to Google GenAI for the synthesis.
+    *   This process might be orchestrated by Nodely, which gathers all inputs (Host description from 4.1, Participant perspectives from 5.4, including file analyses from Supabase/Google GenAI, potentially pre-processed by AI Orchestration Layer) and feeds them to Google GenAI for the synthesis.
 Dappier could be involved if any of this data is access-controlled or requires special handling.

 *   **Key UI Elements (View AJ - Primarily Host View, using React Native components):**
     *   **Main Container (`<ScrollView>`):**